-Footnotes:

-"Other Pooled Investment Vehicles" includes private investment funds and SICAVs (a type of open-end investment company organized outside the U.S.).
+- Footnotes: - 1.
+Asset information is in USD millions unless otherwise specified. - "Other Pooled Investment Vehicles" includes private investment funds and SICAVs (a type of open-end investment company organized outside the U.S.). - 3.
 "Other Accounts" includes a separately managed account platform, advisory mutual fund platform, advisory relationships and others.
 For purposes of the above, a platform is included as a single account.

 Conflicts of Interest.
-The Investment Adviser's portfolio managers are often responsible for managing one or more of the Funds as well as other accounts, including proprietary accounts, separate accounts and other pooled investment vehicles, such as unregistered private funds.
-A portfolio manager may manage a separate account or other pooled investment vehicle which may have materially higher fee arrangements than the Funds and may also have a performance-based fee.
+The Investment Adviser's portfolio managers are often responsible for managing the Fund as well as other registered funds, accounts, including proprietary accounts, separate accounts and other pooled investment vehicles, such as unregistered private funds.
+A portfolio manager may manage a separate account or other pooled investment vehicle which may have materially higher fee arrangements than the Fund and may also have a performance-based fee.
 The side-by-side management of these funds may raise potential conflicts of interest relating to cross trading, the allocation of investment opportunities and the aggregation and allocation of trades.

 The Investment Adviser has a fiduciary responsibility to manage all client accounts in a fair and equitable manner.
-The Investment Adviser seeks to provide best execution of all securities transactions and aggregate and then allocate securities to client accounts in a fair and timely manner.
 To this end, the Investment Adviser has developed policies and procedures designed to mitigate and manage the potential conflicts of interest that may arise from side-by-side management.
-In addition, the Investment Adviser and the Funds have adopted policies limiting the circumstances under which cross-trades may be effected between the Funds and another client account.
+In addition, the Investment Adviser and the Fund have adopted policies limiting the circumstances under which cross-trades may be effected between the Fund and another client account.
 The Investment Adviser conducts periodic reviews of trades for consistency with these policies.
-For more information about conflicts of interests that may arise in connection with the portfolio manager's management of the Funds' investments and the investments of other accounts, see "POTENTIAL CONFLICTS OF INTEREST."
+For more information about conflicts of interests that may arise in connection with the portfolio managers' management of the Fund's investments and the investments of other accounts, see "POTENTIAL CONFLICTS OF INTEREST."

-Portfolio Manager - Compensation
+Portfolio Managers - Compensation

 Compensation for portfolio managers of the Investment Adviser is comprised of a base salary and year-end discretionary variable compensation.
 The base salary is fixed from year to year.
-Year-end discretionary variable compensation is primarily a function of each portfolio manager's individual performance and his or her contribution to overall team performance; the performance of the Investment Adviser and Goldman Sachs; the team's net revenues for the past year which is primarily derived from advisory fee; and anticipated compensation levels among competitor firms.
+Year-end discretionary variable compensation is primarily a function of each portfolio manager's individual performance and his or her contribution to overall team performance; the performance of GSAM and Goldman Sachs; the team's net revenues for the past year which is primarily derived from advisory fees; and anticipated compensation levels among competitor firms.

-The discretionary variable compensation for portfolio managers is also significantly influenced by various factors, including: (1) effective participation in team discussions and process; and (2) management of risk in alignment with the targeted risk parameter and investment objective of the applicable Fund.
+The discretionary variable compensation for portfolio managers is also significantly influenced by various factors, including: (1) effective participation in team discussions and process; and (2) management of risk in alignment with the targeted risk parameter and investment objective of the Fund.
 Other factors may also be considered including: (1) general client/shareholder orientation and (2) teamwork and leadership.

-As part of their year-end discretionary variable compensation and subject to certain eligibility requirements, portfolio managers of the Funds may receive deferred equity-based and similar awards, in the form of: (1) shares of The Goldman Sachs Group, Inc. (restricted stock units); and, (2) for certain portfolio managers, performance-tracking (or "phantom") shares of a Fund or multiple Funds.
-Performance-tracking shares are designed to provide a rate of return (net of fees) equal to that of a Fund(s) that a portfolio manager manages, or one or more other eligible Funds, as determined by senior management, thereby aligning portfolio manager compensation with fund shareholder interests.
+As part of their year-end discretionary variable compensation and subject to certain eligibility requirements, portfolio managers of the Fund may receive deferred equity-based and similar awards, in the form of: (1) shares of The Goldman Sachs Group, Inc. (restricted stock units); and, (2) for certain portfolio managers, performance-tracking (or "phantom") shares of the Fund or multiple funds.
+Performance-tracking shares are designed to provide a rate of return (net of fees) equal to that of a fund that a portfolio manager manages, or one or more other eligible funds, as determined by senior management, thereby aligning portfolio manager compensation with fund shareholder interests.
 The awards are subject to vesting requirements, deferred payment and clawback and forfeiture provisions.
-GSAM, Goldman Sachs or their affiliates expect, but are not required to, hedge the exposure of the performance-tracking shares of a Fund by, among other things, purchasing shares of the relevant Fund(s).
+GSAM, Goldman Sachs or their affiliates expect, but are not required to, hedge the exposure of the performance-tracking shares of the Fund by, among other things, purchasing shares of the relevant fund(s).